 Changing from one school to another doesn’t have to be scary.
 Whatever the reason for the change–location, career interests, continuing on for a higher degree or wanting a smaller, more personal school–you need to make sure that your choice works best for you.
 Once you’ve made up your mind about changing schools, the hardest thing left to do is to make the decision on where you want to transfer, and we want to show you why UMPI is the answer.

 Is UMPI accredited?

-Yes, UMPI is accredited by The New England Association of Schools and Colleges (NEASC).
+Yes, UMPI is accredited by The New England Commission of Higher Education (NECHE).
 This means that UMPI meets standards for formal education, financial stability, admissions and student personnel services, institutional resources, student academic achievement, institutional effectiveness and relationships with constituencies inside and outside the institution.

 In addition several academic areas are nationally accredited.
 These include: Athletic Training, Social Work, MLT (Medical Laboratory Technician), and Education.
 This means that experts in their areas recognize them for meeting high standards in their disciplines.

 UMPI has a favorable track record when it comes to credits transferring in.
 We accept transfer credits from colleges and universities that are regionally accredited.
 You must have received a C- or better in a course for it to transfer.
 Courses may transfer equally for UMPI courses or may come in as elective credit.